What is Chinese Medicine?

 Is acupuncture safe?

 Acupuncture is recognized as safe and effective at treating many health issues by the World Health Organization.
-Acupuncture is an ancient yet practical modality of healing and health maintenance that is swiftly gaining popularity and positive results from millions of people worldwide.
+Acupuncture is an ancient yet practical modality of healing and health maintenance that is swiftly gaining popularity from positive results.
+It is regularly used by millions of people worldwide.
 Historically, it is established that acupuncture has been utilized for over 2000 years throughout China, then spreading to Korea and Japan.

 It was not until after the World Health Organization accepted acupuncture as a legitimate health practice in the 1970s that Chinese Medicine reached popularity in the United States, thereby gaining recognition and government regulation.
 Today, it is estimated there are more than 18,000 licensed acupuncturists in the United States.